Updated Oct. 19, 2021

 So, why consider an SRT?
 It often comes down to the letter "M".
 If you need/want a Minolta with...

 For the absolute full-meal-deal, look for an early -102, -303, or Super.
 They have the full viewfinder display, hot shoe, MLU and multiple exposure capability.
-If you don't need MLU, the -202, -303b, or SR-505 (these are fairly rare) are the next best thing and they get you the film-safe-load window.
+If you don't need MLU, the -202, -303b, or SR-505 (the SR-505 is quite rare) are the next best thing and they get you the film-safe-load window.
 If you choose an SRT-101, I highly recommend getting a post-1969 body (easily identified by the coarse checker-style knurling on the shutter speed dial and the cross-point (+) body and mount screws).
-That makes turning the shutter speed dial a one finger affair along with getting you the internal improvements made during the preceding four years of production.
-If you are looking for the minimalist SRT experience, an SRT-200 will fill the bill nicely.
+That makes turning the shutter speed dial a one-finger affair along with getting you all of the internal improvements made during the preceding four years of production.
+On the other hand, if you are looking for the minimalist SRT experience, an SRT-200 will fill the bill nicely.
 Think of it as a Pentax K1000-equivalent, minus the silver oxide 357 battery.
 It is a perfect candidate for the 675 hearing-aid battery treatment.
 And they can be had for dirt-cheap with a 50/2 lens.
 In other words, there is an SRT for just about anyone.
-They make great cold-weather cameras and long-exposures are a breeze, too.
+They also make great cold-weather cameras and long-exposures are a breeze, too.
 I have used my -102 @ -20 Celsius with no problems whatsoever.
 SRTs also pair beautifully with any Minolta MF lens, although there is something special when you plunk an all-metal MC Rokkor on one loaded with B&W :-).
 Totally symphonic, brah.
 Later days.